Welcome to TechRadar's Shadow of the Tomb Raider Review: how did the final part in Lara's rebooted trilogy hold up?

 Crystal Dynamics’ 2013 Tomb Raider reboot put Lara Croft back to square one, with none of the cool confidence we’d come to expect of the character.
 This was a capable, yet vulnerable explorer doing her best just to survive, let alone save the world from evil paramilitary organizations - though she naturally ended up doing both.

-Three years after a follow-up sequel, Shadow of the the Tomb Raider (Xbox One, PS4, and PC) sends Lara to Latin America in pursuit of a Mayan artifact hunted by her late father.
+Three years after a follow-up sequel, Shadow of the the Tomb Raider (PS4, Xbox One, and PC) sends Lara to Latin America in pursuit of a Mayan artifact hunted by her late father.
 Cue plenty of tombs, some big realizations about her family’s past, and a genuine Mayan apocalypse to boot.

 - Check all the cheapest Shadow of the Tomb Raider deals in our price watch here